-Abbott's recommendation, and that of our Medical Advisory Boards, is that you have a conversation with your physician, at your next regularly scheduled visit, to determine if the firmware upgrade is right for you.
-If you and your physician decide that it is, the firmware upgrade can be performed whenever you and your physician deem appropriate.
+Abbott's recommendation, and that of our Medical Advisory Boards, is that you have a conversation with your physician to determine if the firmware upgrade is right for you.
+If you and your physician decide that it is, the firmware upgrade can be performed during your next regularly scheduled in-office visit, or whenever you and your physician deem appropriate.
 During the upgrade a wand will be placed over your ICD or CRT-D and will transfer the information to the device.
 At the end of the process, the final settings on your device will be reviewed to ensure that the updates have been completed successfully.
 The upgrade process takes approximately three minutes to complete.